 The federal and stage governments needs to be more proactive in providing easy access to these technologies to the poor farmers.
 The policies and support of the government are decisive in persuading the farmers to adopt such technologies and to make a transition from wasteful traditional approaches to efficient resource utilization.

-The farmers are largely unaware of the possible ways in which farm and cattle wastes could be efficiently utilised.
+The farmers are largely unaware of the possible ways in which agricultural wastes could be efficiently utilised.
 The government agencies and NGOs are major stakeholders in creating awareness in this respect.

 Moreover, many farmers find it difficult to bear the construction and operational costs of setting up the biogas digester.
 This again requires the government to introduce incentives (like soft loans) and subsidies to enhance the approachability of the technology and thus increase its market diffusion.

 Originally posted 2014-09-28 12:50:57.
 Republished by Blog Post Promoter